Rule 3333-1-05 | Standards and processes for consideration of educator preparation programs of study.

 (iv) Resources available to help fight and treat opioid abuse.

-(3) Annually, the chancellor shall report a licensure examination pass rate status to each institution of higher education that has been approved to prepare individuals for teacher licensure in grades prekindergarten through twelve.
-The status shall be one of the following:
+(3) Annually, the chancellor will report a licensure examination pass rate status to each institution of higher education that has been approved to prepare individuals for teacher licensure in grades prekindergarten through twelve.
+The status will be one of the following:

 (b) "At risk of low performing"